Registration Authorities (RA)

 CIS Smartcard Printing

-The following documents are Trifold quick reference documents on particular subjects in CIS.
-They are ideal to be printed and laminated for your desk, to remind you how to do something without having to refer to the full training notes.
+The following documents are quick reference guides on particular subjects in CIS.
+They are ideal to remind you of a process without having to refer to the full training notes.

 CIS – Assign Access To User – Give a user a position for your site to give them access to your systems